Bosler Hall Room 122

 717-254-8152

-She teaches courses on race, sexuality, gender, and national identity in 19th-21st-century Spanish cultural production.
+She teaches courses on the intersections of race, sexuality, gender, and national identity in 19th- to 21st-century Spanish cultural production.
 Her essays have appeared in journals such as Romance Quarterly, Bulletin of Spanish Studies, and Revista de Estudios de Género y Sexualidades.
 Her article, "On Blackness and Belonging in Contemporary Spain: Desirée Bela-Lobedde's 'Ser mujer negra en España'" (Hispania, December 2022) received the 2023 AATSP Outstanding Scholarly Publication Award.
-Recent works include "Afro-Spanish Countervisual Genealogies of Blackness in Rubén H. Bermudez's 'Y tú, ¿por qué eres negro?'"
+Recent work includes "Afro-Spanish Countervisual Genealogies of Blackness in Rubén H. Bermudez's 'Y tú, ¿por qué eres negro?'"
 (Journal of the African Literature Association, fall 2024) and "La madre patria: Domesticity, Empire, and the Affective in Eva Canel's 'El agua turbia' (1899)" (Hispanic Review, spring 2025).
 She is writing a book on blackness and cultural memory in modern and contemporary Spain.

 SPAN 201 Intermediate Spanish